wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

    using the ID of the hit signal, i.e., just use 0 - 16 for physical tag 0 - 16 as the ID.
 No explicit storage is needed.

+2. I think I understood how the crossbar works, but the paper should shed more light on how segments are dispatched to the output buffer as continuous bits.
+Is this process purely combinational, or there is a state machine driving the multi-stage shffling?
+From the paper the best I can guess is that the MUXs can operate in parallel and hence a single cycle is sufficient for dispatching all segments.
+But them the problem arises as how do you write the values fron the MUX to the output buffer?

 This paper proposes compaction-free cache design, which optimizes over the conventional compressed cache by allowing compressed lines to be stored non-continuously in the data slot.
 The paper points out that conventional compressed caches often suffer from external fragmentation caused by not